libremap/libremap-webui/README.md

 Please use the issues tracker if you found a bug or have an idea how to improve LibreMap!

 ## Contact
 LibreMap is maintained by [André](https://github.com/andrenarchy) and [Nico](https://github.com/nicoechaniz).
-There is a mailing list (TODO! :) ) for questions and discussions about LibreMap, so feel free to drop a line there!
+There is a **[mailing list](http://lists.libremap.net/mailman/listinfo/discussion)** for questions and discussions about LibreMap, so feel free to drop a line there!

 ## License